Do I need to register entry?

 Do you provide life jackets?

 Yes, we provide life jackets for all participants on the trip.
-It is important to note that you are required to wear a life jacket at all times while on the river.
+You are required to wear a life jacket at all times while on the river.

 How long does the trip last?

-It is a full day of adventure, be prepared for 8 hours or more
+Our guided river rafting fly fishing trips are a full day of adventure - be prepared for 8 hours or more.

 What is the best time of year to go fly fishing in the Tongariro River?

-The Tongariro River is a popular fly fishing destination, and the best time of year to go depends on what type of trout you're hoping to catch.
+The best time of year to go depends on what type of trout you're hoping to catch.
 The brown trout is most active during the winter months, while the rainbow is more active during the summer.
 If you're looking for a challenging fight, then winter is the best time to go fly fishing on the Tongariro River.
 If you're looking for something more relaxing, then summer may be a better option.
 Fishing seasons: Lower reaches - 1 July to 30 June; Mid reaches - 1 December to 31 May; Upper reaches - 1 October to 30 June

 Do I need a license to go fly fishing in the Tongariro River?

-What can I expect on a guided fly fishing trip in the Tongariro River?
+What can I expect on a guided fly fishing trip?

-On a guided fly fishing trip in the Tongariro River, you can expect a full day of adventure on the raft and fishing! including 8 hours or more on the water.
-The river offers great fly fishing for trout and has been rated one of the top 10 fly fishing destinations in the world.
+On a guided fly fishing trip, you can expect a full day of adventure including 8 hours or more on the water.
+The river offers great fly fishing for trout.
 Our experienced guides will make sure that you have everything you need to enjoy a successful day on the water.

-Is it necessary to have polarized sunglasses when fly fishing in the Tongariro River?
+Is it necessary to have polarized sunglasses when fly fishing?

-Polarized sunglasses can be helpful when fly fishing in the Tongariro River, as they will help you to better see beneath the water's surface.
-This can be helpful when trying to spot trout and make accurate casts. we do recommend to bring them on your rafting adventure
+No, but we do recommend to bring them on your fly fishing adventure.
+Polarized sunglasses can be helpful when fly fishing, as they will help you to better see beneath the water's surface.
+This can be helpful when trying to spot trout and make accurate casts.

-What is the best time of year to go fly fishing in Turangi?
+What is the best time of year to go fly fishing around Lake Taupō?

-The best time of year to go fly fishing in Turangi is from October to May.
-This is when the weather is most stable and the fish are biting.
+The best time of year to go fly fishing in rivers and streams in the Lake Taupō region is from October to May - this is when the weather is most stable and the fish are biting.

-What type of fish can be found in the rivers around Turangi?
+What type of fish can be found in the rivers around Lake Taupō?

-The rivers around Turangi are home to rainbow and brown trout.
-These fish can range in size from 1-2 kilos, but there are always a few trophy fish up for grabs each season.
+The rivers and streams around Lake Taupō are home to Rainbow and Brown Trout.
+These fish can range in size from 1-2 kg, with a few trophy fish up for grabs each season.

-Do I need a license to go fly fishing in Turangi?
+Do I need a licence to go fly fishing in Turangi?

 What is the difference between a guided and unguided fly fishing trip?